-Figure 5 (Panel B) illustrates histograms and kernel density estimates (KDE) of the distribution of goethite (U-Th)/He ages from 100 to \sim 1 Ma for different weathering environments.
-Lateritized continental sediments (n = 897), lateritized BIFs (n = 707), and lateritized igneous rocks (n = 418) represent the largest numbers of goethite (U-Th)/He ages measured so far.
-Gossans and lateritized Cu-Au deposits and lateritized BIFs in cratonic regions (e.g., Brazil, Australia) started to form in the Upper Cretaceous (Brazil: 82.3 ± 8.2 Ma, Australia: 84.7 ± 8.5 Ma).
-Pervasive precipitation of goethite in a dolomitic karst environment (Morocco) also occurred during Upper Cretaceous-Paleocene (100.5 - 56 Ma), suggesting an increase in the influx of meteoric waters in the subsurface.
-Globally, most weathering environments witnessed an increase in goethite precipitation during the Middle (15.9 - 11.6 Ma) and Late (11.6 - 5.3 Ma) Miocene.
-Pliocene-Pleistocene (5.3 - 2.6 Ma) goethites make a large proportion of the weathering record.
+Figure 5b illustrates histograms and kernel density estimates (KDEs) of the distribution of goethite (U-Th)/He ages from 100 to ~ 1 Ma for different weathering environments.
+Lateritized continental sediments (n = 897), lateritized BIFs (n = 707), and lateritized igneous rocks (n = 418) represent the largest numbers of goethite (U-Th) / He ages measured so far.
+Gossans and lateritized Cu-Au deposits and lateritized BIFs in cratonic regions (e.g., Brazil, Australia) started to form in the Upper Cretaceous (Brazil: $82.3 \pm 8.2 \,\mathrm{Ma}$; Australia: $84.7 \pm 8.5 \,\mathrm{Ma}$).
+Pervasive precipitation of goethite in a dolomitic karst environment (Morocco) also occurred during the Upper Cretaceous-Paleocene (100.5-56 Ma), suggesting an increase in the influx of meteoric waters in the subsurface.
+Globally, most weathering environments witnessed an increase in goethite precipitation during the Middle (15.9-11.6 Ma) and Late (11.6-5.3 Ma) Miocene.
+Pliocene-Pleistocene (5.3-2.6 Ma) goethites make a large proportion of the weathering record.